ochemerys/auth-fb-api/README.md

 # Auth Firebase micro-service

-This is my boilerplate Role-based micro-service API implemented as NodeJS Firebase Functions to authenticate and authorize users with firebase authentication.
+This is a boilerplate of Role-based micro-service API implemented as NodeJS Firebase Functions to authenticate and authorize users with firebase authentication.
-It is a authorization micro-service of Task Management Firebase project.
+It is designed for my FIrebase projects in particularly Task Management project.

 ## Setup

+on 2020-10-20:

 ### Backend Firebase projects